LIFE STORY

 But if you have speaking/listening ability then all you have to do is turn the scribble into sound and the meaning emerges naturally, as if you were listening to someone reading that text to you.

-That language is sound rather than scribbles on a piece of paper is something many have yet to understand.
+That language is sound rather than scribbles on a piece of paper is something many have yet to understand, teachers especially.

 But for proper speaking ability there is still one more hurdle: language sound has to be embedded in the sub-conscious.